vivekbangare/vivekbangare/README.md

 ### Key Skills

-- Continuous Integration and Deployment (CI/CD) with Jenkins and GitLab CI/CD
+- Proficient in Continuous Integration and Deployment (CI/CD) utilizing Jenkins and GitLab CI/CD.
-- Configuration Management using Ansible.
+- Extensive knowledge of Configuration Management using Ansible.
-- Experienced in implementing and managing Service Mesh solutions.
+- Demonstrated experience in implementing and managing Service Mesh solutions.
-- Containerization and Orchestration with Docker and Kubernetes
+- Skilled in Containerization and Orchestration using Docker and Kubernetes.
-- Experienced in configuring and managing Ingress Controllers for efficient traffic routing and load balancing.
+- Well-versed in configuring and managing Ingress Controllers for efficient traffic routing and load balancing.
-- Infrastructure as Code (IaC) using Terraform and CloudFormation
+- Adept at Infrastructure as Code (IaC) using Terraform and CloudFormation.
-- Cloud Platforms: Amazon Web Services (AWS), Google Cloud Platform
+- Familiarity with Cloud Platforms, specifically Amazon Web Services (AWS) and Google Cloud Platform.
-- Monitoring and Logging with EFK Stack, Prometheus, and Grafana
+- Proficient in Monitoring and Logging with EFK Stack, Prometheus, and Grafana.
-- Scripting and Automation: Bash, Python, and Go
+- Experienced in Scripting and Automation using Bash, Python, and Go.

+With a strong background in these technologies, I bring a wealth of expertise and practical knowledge to effectively tackle complex engineering challenges and drive successful outcomes.

 ### 🙇🏻 Skills Expertise